-The damage inflicted on Britain’s espionage network in Europe caused new Prime Minister, Winston Churchill to start his own spy and sabotage agency, the Special Operations Executive (SOE) in 1940.
+The damage inflicted on Britain’s espionage network in Europe caused a new Prime Minister, Winston Churchill to start a spy and sabotage agency, the Special Operations Executive (SOE) in 1940.

 The Venlo Incident exposed the fact that the Chamberlain government was still seeking to do a deal with Germany while exhorting the nation to a supreme war effort.

-Hitler used the Venlo Incident to claim The Netherlands had violated its own neutrality.
-The presence of the Dutch agent Klop, whose signature on his personal papers was gratefully misused by the Germans, provided sufficient ‘proof of cooperation between British and Dutch secret services, and justify an invasion of The Netherlands by Germany in May, 1940.
+Hitler used the Venlo Incident to claim The Netherlands had violated its neutrality.
+The presence of the Dutch agent Klop, whose signature on his papers was gratefully misused by the Germans, provided sufficient proof of cooperation between British and Dutch secret services, and justify an invasion of The Netherlands by Germany in May 1940.

 While at Sachsenhausen Best claimed he corresponded via secret letters with another protected prisoner Georg Elser.

 In January 1941 Stevens was moved from Sachsenhausen to the bunker at Dachau concentration camp where he remained until evacuated with Best and other protected prisoners in April 1945.

 In February 1945, Best was transferred briefly to Buchenwald concentration camp and then to the ‘bunker’ at Dachau concentration camp on 9 April 1945.
 Coincidentally, on the same day Georg Elser was killed at Dachau.